Ahead of the Bell: US factory orders

-The Commerce Department will release the August report at 10 a.m.
-Eastern Thursday.
+The Commerce Department will release the report at 10 a.m.
+EST Wednesday.

 The report will provide revised estimates for durable goods and the category of core capital goods, which are viewed as a good proxy for business investment plans.
 It will also provide an estimate for orders for non-durable goods, such as petroleum, chemicals and paper.